-When changing a child’s name it is vitally important that everyone who has Parental Responsibility for the child give their consent.
-The mother and married father will automatically have Parental Responsibility upon the child’s birth.
+When changing a child’s name, it is vitally important that consent is obtained from everyone with Parental Responsibility.
+The mother and father (if married to the mother at the time of the child’s birth) will automatically have Parental Responsibility.

 The law for unmarried fathers varies throughout the UK.
 The Adoption and Children 2002 received Royal Assent and so became law on 7th November 2002, but the specific provision relating to Parental Responsibility for unmarried fathers didn’t take effect until 1st December 2003.
 Therefore, for births registered from the 1st December 2003 onwards, an unmarried father will have Parental Responsibility if he is jointly registered with the mother on the child’s birth certificate.